precchia/solr_InetAddressType/README.md

 ```

 Or, create a lib directory within your instanceDir and copy the jar file there

+The jar depends on lucene-misc-<version>.jar (where the InetAddressPoint class resides).
+This file should be already present within solr libraries

 ### Add fieldType and fields
 Add some fieldTypes of class h42.precchia.InetAddressType to solr.